jwkern/rovibAbsSpec_IDL/README.md

 2) In a terminal, cd into the directory that now contains the script and the data

+3) Edit the directory paths on lines 66-69 in the rovibAbsSpec_JWK.pro script to point the location of the files on your local machine

-3) Run the script by typing the following into the command line:
+4) Run the script by typing the following into the command line:

            restore,'gvtauSpec_JWK.dat'
            .r rovibAbsSpec_JWK.pro